annaesvensson/yellow-publish/self-review-checklist.md

 - [ ] do not have features in case someone needs them later, communicate exceptions
 - [ ] do not focus on technical details, but on people and their everyday life

+## Notes

-Our coding standard uses few comments, mainly for:
+Our coding standard uses few code comments, mainly for:

 - file header and legal stuff, as little as necessary
 - class methods and functions, one comment line before